 If you are looking at buying a second-hand car, there can be considerable confusion as to what to expect in terms of a used car warranty and what your rights are when something goes wrong.

-In this article, we will look at the different types of warranty offered on a used car and what protection you can expect – even if the car is sold without any warranty.
+So what used car warranties are available, what do they cover and what are your rights?
+In this article, we will look at the different types of warranty and what protection you can expect – even if the car is sold without any used car warranty at all.

-Warranty on a used car
+Warranties available on a used car

 New car warranty

 A fairly new used car (less than three years old) will almost certainly still be covered by whatever is left of the manufacturer’s new car warranty.
-This is the best kind of warranty, as it is usually fairly painless to make a claim via a franchised main dealer.
+This is the best kind of cover you can have, as it is usually more straightforward to make a claim via a franchised main dealer.

 Most manufacturers offer a three-year warranty on their new cars, but some offer more.
 Many also offer extended warranties at extra cost, but be aware that these may not offer the same terms and benefits as the original warranty.

 Approved used car warranty

 Main dealers of big brands will also usually have an “approved used car warranty” of some sort, usually for 12 months.
 These are usually branded as a manufacturer warranty, but are mostly managed and underwritten by a third party insurer.